The separate adult and children’s programmes give you the

 Rebecca is an adult TCK, whose parents lived in Saudi Arabia.
 Rebecca is also a qualified teacher and mum of 3 children.
 She has taught in multi-cultural schools in London, and overseas in an International School in Indonesia.
 Rebecca and her husband were missionaries in Central Asia for 8 years and raised 3 children there.
 She currently works with WEC International, as their UKMK co-ordinator, she supports children and families as they prepare to serve overseas, during their overseas assignment and when they return.

-We hope to run our next Preparing Families for Life Overseas day in Spring 2017, subject to demand.
+Our Preparing Families for Life Overseas day is run periodically, subject to demand.
 If you would like to register your interest in this course, please fill out the form on this page.

 The day costs £50 per adult and £25 per child aged between 5 and 11 years.